firesim/firesim/README.md

 Be advised that FireMarshal will run initialization scripts provided by workloads.
 These scripts will have all the permissions your user has, be sure to read all workloads carefully before building them.

+# Getting Help / Discussion:
+* For general questions, help, and discussion: use the FireSim user forum: https://groups.google.com/forum/#!forum/firesim
+* For bugs and feature requests: use the github issue tracker: https://github.com/firesim/FireMarshal/issues
+* See CONTRIBUTING.md for more details